WooperLUA/fleur-lang/README.md

 ## Example Code

-Here is the proof fleur is a real language :
+Here is the proof Fleur is a real language :

 ```flr
 io::print("Hello, Fleur (and also the world)");
 ```

-Check the `exemple/` directory for more comprehensive examples of the language features and standard library usage.
+Check the `exemple/` directory for more comprehensive examples of the language features.

 ## Documentation

-Explore the full language with the [documentation](https://wooperlua.github.io/atlas-docs/).
+Explore the full language with the [documentation](https://wooperlua.github.io/fleur-lang/).

 ## License